+Sheila qualified as a solicitor in 1993, trained as a mediator in 2007 and established The Mediation Specialists in 2010 to provide swift, beneficial and bespoke dispute resolution services for clients.
+She has an MSc in Applied Positive Psychology and is writing a book on the management of fear.
 Sheila has sat on the former Family Justice Council Alternative Dispute Resolution Committee which advised the Ministry of Justice on the introduction of pre-action mediation information and assessment meetings which then became law in England and Wales in 2014.
 She has conducted interviews with Radio 4’s The Today Programme, Sky and ITV, Radio 2 and 5 live on legal developments concerning mediation and is on the UK Ministry of Justice register of experts.

 Training: